-Interest Credited or Charged on Opening Balance

-IMRF assumes it will earn 7.5% on its assets.
+- Interest Credited or Charged on Opening Balance-IMRF assumes it will earn 7.5% on its assets.
 That is just an assumption.
 Actual returns will be more or less.
 If IMRF earns less than its investment assumption, employers may be charged interest.
-If IMRF earns more than its investment assumption, employers may be granted interest.
-For 2016, IMRF earned approximately 7.71%, so employers should expect to see interest posted to their account if the opening balance is positive.
-If the opening balance is negative, there will likely be a charge.
+If IMRF earns more than its investment assumption, employers may be granted interested.
+For 2017, IMRF earned approximately 15.7% (after fees and expenses).
+Because IMRF earned more than the assumed rate of return of 7.5%, employers should expect to see interest posted to their account if the opening balance is positive.
+If the opening balance is negative, there could be a charge. - Employer Retirement Contributions-this entry is the amount of employer contributions for retirement benefits.
+The contributions credited are based on your unit of government's retirement rate (a part of the total employer contribution rate) and the employer's reported wages.

-Employer Retirement Contributions

-This entry is the amount of employer contributions for retirement benefits.
-The contributions credited are based on your unit of government's retirement rate (a part of the total employer contribution rate) and its reported wages.
 Disability, death, and supplemental retirement benefit (13th payment) contributions are credited to pooled reserves from which these benefits are paid, and are not reflected in the Employer Retirement Reserve Account.
-Also, employee contributions (either 4.5% or 7.5%) are not posted to your employer reserve; they are held separately in the employee reserve.

-Residual Investment Income or Loss

-This entry is the amount of investment income available to be credited to employers after interest is allocated to member, annuitant, and employer reserves.
+Also, employee contributions (either 4.5% or 7.5%) are not posted to your employer reserve; they are held separately in the employee reserve. - Residual Investment Income or Loss-this entry is the amount of investment income available to be credited to employers after interest is allocated to member, annuitant, and employer reserves.
 If there is insufficient investment income to cover interest to be credited to member and annuitant reserves, a residual investment loss occurs.
 There will be an entry to allocate this loss among employers.
-For 2016, IMRF earned approximately 7.71%, and the employer's opening balance was charged for residual investment income.
+For 2017, IMRF earned approximately 15.7% (after fees and expenses), and the employer's opening balance was charged for any residual investment income or loss.